Discover folk - the CRM for people-powered businesses

 1. Map your process

-You can use a CRM to define and track the stages of your process:
+You can use a CRM to define and track the stages of your multi-departmental engineering process:

-- Identify key stages: Outline the critical stages in your project lifecycle, from initial inquiry to project completion, and ensure your CRM can track each stage effectively.
+- Identify key stages: Outline the critical stages in your complex project lifecycle, from initial inquiry to project completion, ensuring your CRM can track each stage across your 20-50 person team effectively.

-- Custom workflows: Customize workflows to match your engineering firm's specific needs, enabling better project management and client communication.
+- Custom workflows: Customize workflows to match your growing engineering firm's specific departmental needs, enabling better cross-team project management and client communication.

-- Real-time updates: Use real-time updates to keep all team members informed about project milestones and deadlines, ensuring seamless collaboration.
+- Real-time updates: Use real-time updates to keep all 20-50 team members informed about project milestones and deadlines, ensuring seamless collaboration across departments.

 2. Lead qualification

-- Scoring system: Implement a lead scoring system to prioritize high-potential leads based on criteria such as project size, budget, and timeline.
+- Scoring system: Implement a lead scoring system accessible to relevant team members to prioritize high-potential leads based on criteria such as project size, budget, and timeline.

-- Automated qualification: Use automated tools within your CRM to filter and qualify leads, saving time and ensuring focus on the most promising opportunities.
+- Automated qualification: Use automated tools within your CRM to filter and qualify leads across your team, saving valuable time and ensuring focus on the most promising opportunities.

-- Detailed profiles: Create detailed profiles for each lead, capturing essential information that helps in making informed decisions.
+- Detailed profiles: Create comprehensive profiles for each lead that multiple team members can access, capturing essential information that helps in making informed decisions.

 3. Outreach and follow-up

-A CRM is also handy in creating consistency across your messaging.
+A CRM is essential for creating consistency across your growing team's messaging and outreach efforts.

-- Email campaigns: Set up automated email campaigns to nurture leads with personalized content, updates, and offers, ensuring consistent engagement.
+- Email campaigns: Set up automated email campaigns that multiple team members can manage to nurture leads with personalized content, updates, and offers, ensuring consistent engagement.

-- LinkedIn outreach: Use LinkedIn integration within your CRM to connect with potential clients, share relevant content, and follow up on initial contacts.
+- LinkedIn outreach: Use LinkedIn integration within your CRM to enable team members to connect with potential clients, share relevant content, and follow up on initial contacts systematically.

-- Follow-up reminders: Schedule automated follow-up reminders to ensure timely communication with leads and clients, increasing the chances of conversion.
+- Follow-up reminders: Schedule automated follow-up reminders across your team to ensure timely communication with leads and clients, increasing conversion chances without overwhelming your staff.

 4. Nurture existing leads and customers

-- Personalized recommendations: Use data from your CRM to provide personalized recommendations for additional services or upgrades that meet clients' evolving needs.
+- Personalized recommendations: Use consolidated CRM data to provide personalized recommendations for additional services or upgrades that meet clients' evolving needs, leveraging insights from across your team.

-- Loyalty programs: Implement loyalty programs to reward repeat clients, encouraging long-term relationships and increased business.
+- Loyalty programs: Implement loyalty programs managed through your CRM to reward repeat clients, encouraging long-term relationships and increased business.

-- Regular check-ins: Schedule regular check-ins with existing clients to discuss ongoing projects, gather feedback, and identify new opportunities for collaboration.
+- Regular check-ins: Schedule systematic check-ins with existing clients across your team to discuss ongoing projects, gather feedback, and identify new opportunities for collaboration.

 How to evaluate and choose a CRM